greymd/teip/man/man.md

 FFF
 ```

-GNU `sed` has `=`, which prints the line number being processed.
-Below is an example of how to drill from the line containing "BBB" to the line containing "EEE".
+GNU `sed` has an `=` option, which prints the line number being processed.
+Below is an example to drill holes from the line containing "BBB" to "EEE".

 ```
 $ echo -e 'AAA\nBBB\nCCC\nDDD\nEEE\nFFF' | teip -e 'sed -n "/BBB/,/EEE/="'